-- 5.3.208 Given the concern that surrounds SWFs (see paragraph 5.3.196), and the fact that those who control them and perhaps the firm's mandate are likely in many cases to be PEPs, the firm needs to consider the nature and purpose of various aspects, including: - \succ the purpose of the SWF - ➤ the purpose of the relationship with the firm - ➤ the acceptability of any PEPs that may be involved; and - on an ongoing basis, the reasons for withdrawals from the portfolio
+- 5.3.220 Given the concern that surrounds SWFs (see paragraph 5.3.216), and the fact that those who control them, and perhaps the firm's mandate, are likely in many cases to be PEPs, the firm needs to consider the nature and purpose of various aspects, including: - $\blacktriangleright$ the purpose of the SWF - ➤ the purpose of the relationship with the firm - whether any PEPs are beneficial owners of the SWF, and any heightened ML/TF risk that arises; and

-- 5.3.209 Each firm's processes should take into account any PEP involvement with a SWF, and, on a risk-assessed basis, require a person from senior management and independent from the officer sponsoring the relationship to approve the establishment of the relationship.
-For higher risk relationships, the firm's compliance (or MLRO) function should also satisfy itself that the risks are acceptable. - 5.3.210 The purpose of the SWF should be evident from its constitutional documentation and elsewhere.
-Note that one of Santiago Principles (GAPP 2) is that the purpose of the fund should be clearly defined and publicly disclosed. - 5.3.211 The reasons for using the firm's services need to be understood.
-For example, investment management mandates are likely to be similar to other institutional mandates and should be questioned if they are unusually focused towards particular sectors, having regard (if appropriate) to the fact that the firm may be managing a specific tranche of the overall fund. - 5.3.212 Given the specific nature of SWFs, attention should be given to withdrawals to ensure that the reasons are consistent with the legitimate objectives of the fund and that any payment instructions are appropriate in that context.
-If the firm has suspicions concerning the motives of the fund, it should make Suspicious Activity Report to the NCA. - 5.3.213 Monitoring should be conducted to identify changes to the objectives of the fund and its status in relation to the IWG.
+- > on an ongoing basis, the reasons for withdrawals from the portfolio - Regulation 33(1)(g) 5.3.221 Each firm's processes should take into account any PEP beneficial ownership of an SWF, and, on a risk-assessed basis, require a person from senior management and independent from the officer sponsoring the relationship to approve the establishment of the relationship.
+For higher risk relationships, the firm's compliance (or MLRO) function should also satisfy itself that the risks are acceptable. - 5.3.222 The purpose of the SWF should be evident from its constitutional documentation and elsewhere.
+Note that one of Santiago Principles (GAPP 2) is that the purpose of the fund should be clearly defined and publicly disclosed. - 5.3.223 The reasons for using the firm's services need to be understood.
+For example, investment management mandates are likely to be similar to other institutional mandates and should be questioned if they are unusually focused towards particular sectors, having regard (if appropriate) to the fact that the firm may be managing a specific tranche of the overall fund. - 5.3.224 Given the specific nature of SWFs, attention should be given to withdrawals to ensure that the reasons are consistent with the legitimate objectives of the fund and that any payment instructions are appropriate in that context.
+If the firm has suspicions concerning the motives of the fund, it should make Suspicious Activity Report to the NCA. - 5.3.225 Monitoring should be conducted to identify changes to the objectives of the fund and its status in relation to the IFSWF.

-- 5.3.214 When formulating a risk based approach to SWFs, and particularly when considering those based in countries with higher levels of corruption, firms should take into account the fact that some IWG member funds may not have fully implemented the Santiago Principles and that observers will not necessarily implement them at all and should factor such variations into their additional enquiries. - 5.3.215 If a country is not a member of the IWG or does not subscribe to the Santiago Principles, it may be more difficult to obtain information about its constitution and objectives.
+- 5.3.226 When formulating a risk based approach to SWFs, and particularly when considering those based in countries with higher levels of corruption, firms should take into account the fact that some IFSWF member funds may not have fully implemented the Santiago Principles and that observers will not necessarily implement them at all and should factor such variations into their additional enquiries. - 5.3.227 If a country is not a member of the IFSWF or does not subscribe to the Santiago Principles, it may be more difficult to obtain information about its constitution and objectives.
 In these circumstances, the firm must determine what further information, if any, it requires, bearing in mind the need to apply a risk-based approach.
 For example the firm should understand there may be increased risk that the origins of the fund are corrupt or the funds' purpose constitutes a potential threat in connection with terrorism or economic manipulation.